WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod06/0601-Implement_failover_clustering.md

 After completing this exercise, you'll have installed and configured the **Failover Clustering** feature.

-## Exercise 3: Deploying and configuring a highly available file server
+## Exercise 3: Deploy and configure a highly available file server

 ### Scenario